Abhijeet-ist/ML-Journal/Day-01 Intro-to-ML/Day-01_Notes.md

 # What is Machine Learning?

 Machine Learning (ML) is the art of making machines learn from data without explicitly programming them.
-It involves creating algorithms that can identify patterns, make decisions, and improve over time based on experience.

-Machine learning is a subset of artificial intelligence that focuses on building systems that can learn from and make predictions or decisions based on data.
-It involves the development of algorithms that allow computers to identify patterns, make decisions, and improve their performance over time without being explicitly programmed for each task.
+It's a subset of artificial intelligence that focuses on building systems that can learn from and make predictions or decisions based on data.
+ML involves creating algorithms that can identify patterns, make decisions, and improve their performance over time based on experience—all without being explicitly programmed for each specific task.

 ## Traditional Programming vs Machine Learning